HewlettPackard/oneview-redfish-toolkit/README.md

 $ cd oneview-redfish-toolkit
 $ tox -epy35 --notest  # create a Python 3.5 environment with all dependencies
 $ source .tox/py35/bin/activate # load the created environment for Python 3.5
-$ python run.py    # to launch the service
+$ ./run.sh    # to launch the service
 ```

 Or in a production environment: